openstack/zun/doc/source/admin/osprofiler.rst

 In the zun-api log, will see "ConnectionError: Error 111 connecting to
 <ip-address>:6379.
 ECONNREFUSED."
 That means that osprofiler will write
 the trace data to redis, but can't connect it.
 So the integration is fine.
-/etc/zun/api-paste.ini file changed (change the pipeline) need to re-deploy the devstack.
+When /etc/zun/api-paste.ini file changed (change the pipeline), you need to re-deploy the zun service.